-Make fresh homemade mochi using a stand mixer!
-Stuff the mochi with your favorite filling, dip in a savory or sweet coating, or enjoy in Japanese New Year Soup and red bean soup.
+Make fresh Homemade Mochi (Japanese rice cakes) using a stand mixer and an electric rice cooker!
+Stuff the mochi with your favorite dessert filling, dip it in a savory or sweet coating, or enjoy it in red bean soup or Japanese New Year soup (ozoni).

-Watch How to Make Mochi with a Stand Mixer
+- How to Make Mochi with a Stand Mixer – 3 Steps

 What is Mochi?